heremaps/xyz-documentation/docs/cli/basic-features.md

 here xyz show YOUR_SPACE_ID
 ```

-Show the objects of a space in table, filter by tags or property values, or open the space in other visualization tools.
+Show the objects of a space in a table, filter by tags or property values, or open the space in other visualization tools.

 Using `show` on a large space will generate a long table.
 You can see the raw GeoJSON of the first 5000 features using `-r`.
 This can also be very long.
 You may want to direct this output to a file, or pipe to `more`.